flowcase/flowcase/README.md

 **Flowcase** is a cutting-edge container streaming platform that provides a free and completely open-source alternative to Kasm Workspaces.

+## ✨ Features ✨ ##

+* Open-Source: Completely free and community-driven.
+* Container Streaming: Stream applications securely using Docker containers.
+* User-Friendly Setup: Easy to deploy and manage.
+* Customizable: Supports customization for various use cases.

+## 📋 Prerequisites 📋 ##

+Before getting started, ensure you have Docker installed on your machine, and you have sudo/root access.

 ## 🚀 Setup Instructions 🚀

 To get started with Flowcase, follow these simple steps: